-- Worker participation is a Fundamental Right in Europe laid down by the Charter of Fundamental Rights of the EU (Art.
+- Workers' participation is a Fundamental Right in Europe laid down by the Charter of Fundamental Rights of the EU (Art.
 27).

-- Worker participation is an essential part of the European Social Model.
+- Workers' participation is an essential part of the European Social Model.
 At the same time, worker participation strengthens the European Democracy in practice and the economic competitiveness of European companies.

-- Worker participation highlights the fact that a company should not be defined by the sole interest of its shareholders and managers but also by the stakeholders (as a principle of corporate governance).
+- Workers' participation highlights the fact that a company should not be defined by the sole interest of its shareholders and managers but also by the stakeholders (as a principle of corporate governance).

-- Worker participation means that social interests can be make effective at the level of decision making of a company.
+- Workers' participation means that social interests can be make effective at the level of decision making of a company.

-- Worker participation has to be underlined, thus, by European legislation in order to enforce workers making their interests to the same extend effective as those introduced by the shareholders.
+- Workers' participation has to be underlined, thus, by European legislation in order to enforce workers making their interests to the same extend effective as those introduced by the shareholders.

-- European legislation ruling worker participation rights at transnational level is based on a broad political consensus of the European Parliament and among European Governments until today.
+- European legislation ruling workers' participation rights at transnational level is based on a broad political consensus of the European Parliament and among European Governments until today.